exercism/problem-specifications/exercises/nucleotide-codons/description.md

 # Description

-Write a function that returns the name of an amino acid a particular codon, possibly using shorthand, encodes for.
+Translate a given codon into the name of the amino acid that it encodes, possibly using shorthand.

 In DNA sequences of 3 nucleotides, called codons, encode for amino acids.
 Often several codons encode for the same amino acid.